Best cheap Android phones 2024

 The Phone 2a is Nothing's first-ever budget smartphone, and it carries the same quirky DNA as its pricier siblings.
 The transparent back panel, meticulous attention to detail, and the Glyph lights are some of the unique features that make it the best-looking phone in this segment.

-With our brief time on the phone, we're already mighty impressed at what the company has pulled off here.
-The polycarbonate build doesn't feel as premium as the exposed aluminium rails of its bigger sibling, but it's still light and durable.
-You get fewer LEDs around the camera module for the Glyph lights, but the functionality is still solid.
+In our Nothing Phone 2a review, we were mighty impressed at what the company has pulled off here.
 The 6.7-inch AMOLED display is pretty to look at, and colors and brightness levels are satisfactory.
-The phone is powered by a MediaTek Dimensity 7200 Pro SoC, which is more than adequate for casual use.
+The phone is driven by a MediaTek Dimensity 7200 Pro SoC, which is more than adequate for casual usage.
+The see-through back panel looks classy and even though it doesn't have the same premium materials as the higher-end models, it still maintains an excellent in-hand feel.

-The Phone 2a has a large 5,000mAh battery with relatively quick charging.
-The camera specs on paper are also quite good, and from what we've tested so far, they perform very well compared to the other phones of its class.
+The Phone 2a has a large 5,000mAh battery with relatively quick 45W charging.
+The camera specs on paper are also quite good, and from what we tested, they perform very well compared to the other phones in its class.

 The only catch with the Nothing Phone 2a is that you can't buy it outright in the US.
-The company doesn't have any plans at the moment to put it on open sale.
+The company doesn't have any plans (yet) to put it on open sale.
 However, you can try your luck getting it via Nothing's developer program from its website for $349.

 Best for Galaxy fans